 Winter Hair Supplements

 If you have tried these home remedies for your winter hair but want an extra boost, consider natural hair supplements.
-These contain a mix of the most important ingredients for getting healthy hair and increasing hair growth.
+These contain a mix of the most important ingredients to help gain and maintain healthy hair.
 Make sure to also eat a mixed diet and remember to drink enough water, to get enough moisture from within.
 This will benefit your hair, skin, and overall health.

 Text by Emma von Zeipel